RidwanAz/Darey.io_Devops_Project/Ansible_Refactoring_Assignments_and_Imports/project_11.md

 ## Refactor Ansible Code By Importing Other Playbooks Into site.yml
 ### Step 1: Jenkins Job Enhancement
 In the previous project, we create a jenkins build job, let us make some changes to our Jenkins job.
 Now every new change in the codes creates a separate directory which is not very convenient when we want to run some commands from one place.
-Besides, it consumes space on Jenkins serves with each subsequent change.
+Besides, it consumes space on Jenkins server with each subsequent change.
 Let us enhance it by introducing a new Jenkins project/job - we will require Copy Artifact plugin.

 i.
 Go to your Jenkins-Ansible server and create a new directory called ansible-config-artifact - we will store there all artifacts after each build. sudo mkdir /home/ubuntu/ansible-config-artifact